TeknooSoftware/states/docs/api/files/DI/Container.php.txt

                 throw new Exception\ClassNotFound('The class "'.$instance.'" is not available');
             }
         } elseif (is_object($instance)) {
-            //For callable and object, register them
+            //For callables and objects, register them
             $this[$name] = $instance;
         } else {
             throw new Exception\IllegalService('Error, the instance for "'.$name.'" is illegal');